Floridaseeds

-Western Spice Bush 8 Seeds Calycanthus occidentalis USA Company
+Western Spice Bush 5 Seeds Calycanthus occidentalis

-Western Spice Bush 8 Seeds Calycanthus occidentalis USA Company
+Western Spice Bush 5 Seeds Calycanthus occidentalis

 alycanthus occidentalis, commonly known as the California spice bush, Western spice bush or western sweetshrub, is a species of flowering plant native to the western United States.
 It's part of the Calycanthaceae family.
 This plant is known for its unique, fragrant flowers that can resemble a mix of spicy and fruity scents, hence the common name.
 The flowers are usually reddish-brown and appear in the spring.